- Environment Agency

 Report financial changes

 You must tell your FCRM area manager as soon as possible if there are any financial changes to your project after funding has been approved.
-You will need to complete the variation order form (FCERM 4 form) and send the form to your FCRM area manager for approval.
+You will need to complete the Application for the allocation of contingency or a change in total project cost of approved schemes or studies form (FCERM 4) and send the form to your FCRM area manager for approval.

 - asking for release of part or all of the original contingency

-- a relatively small increase in cost to part of the work (without it going over £100,000)
+- a small increase in cost to part of the work (without it going over £100,000)

 You should also check if your project will need further partnership contributions and make this clear when completing the form.